 1. The Blade: this can be made of stainless steel, carbon steel, high-carbon steel or ceramic.
 For home-cooks, stainless steel tends to be a decent option but professional chefs often opt for high-carbon steel as they can re-sharpened.

-2. The Handle: the most beautiful handles are often made of wood, however, rubber or metal handles are more durable.
+2. The Handle: the most beautiful handles of kitchen knife are often made of wood, however, rubber or metal handles are more durable.
 The handle can either be affixed to the blade or folded around it.
 Riveted blades are considered to be stronger, however it’s important to just feel comfortable while holding the handle.